k9w/instructions/rcs.md

 We've only made one commit thus far.
 The rest of the repo file shows
 us:

 - The date and author of the commit.
+2023, July 3rd, at 15:20.

 - We have no branches yet.